ExtropyIO/SolanaBootcamp/README.md

 ## Commans for each example

-1. For each example run the following commands, the program would be deployed to the network specified in solana config
+1. For each example run the following commands.
+The program would be deployed to the network specified in solana config

    ```zsh
    npm run deploy:n